Vietnam’s “most famous activist” sentenced to 9 years in prisonPublished: Dec 14, 2021 Reading time: 3 minutes

 About Pham Doan Trang

-Doan Trang is the co-founder of the Liberal Publishing House, which published books written by Vietnamese authors on topics of high political sensitivity.
-She wrote Politics of a Police State, Non-violent Resistance, and most famously Politics for the Common People, published by the Liberal Publishing House.
-The Liberal Publishing House has been subjected to a wide range of state-sponsored attacks since its establishment.
+Doan Trang is the co-founder of the Liberal Publishing House, which publishes books written by Vietnamese authors on topics of high political sensitivity, and an author.
+She wrote Politics of a Police State, Non-Violent Resistance, and most famously Politics for the Common People, all of which were published by the Liberal Publishing House.
+Her publication company has been subject to a wide range of state-sponsored attacks since its establishment.
 Many of its supporters and readers have been summoned by the police for investigations, and some of them were reportedly arrested and tortured.

 According to the latest report by the international human rights organization Committee to Protect Journalists, Vietnam has imprisoned at least 23 journalists in 2021, making it among the world’s 5 worst abusers of press freedom, next to China, Myanmar, Egypt and Belarus.